 - Additional Seminary electives may be chosen to supplement M.Min. modules, allowing the student to gain advanced training in Bible content, theology, or pastoral training.

 All ministry courses may be completed in one-week modules offered in January, May, and August.
-Other seminary course requirements may be taken at the student’s convenience during one-week modules, a summer session, the fall or spring semesters, or by distance learning.
-Students may also complete the program by taking up to 8 courses by Distance-Learning Video Streaming and BI 640 and one M.Min. module on campus.
+Other seminary course requirements may be taken at the student’s convenience during one-week modules, a summer session, the fall or spring semesters, or by correspondence and distance learning.
+Students may also complete the program by taking up to 8 courses by correspondence and distance learning via video streaming and BI 640 and one M.Min. module on campus.
 (Another part of the residency requirement is that all M.Min. students must also attend one full Sunday of services at Campus Church).

 In addition to General Admission Requirements, students must have completed at least three years of ministry experience and are not required to have majored in undergraduate-level Bible.